TariqAHassan/EasyMoney/README.md

 ##Documentation

-For complete documentation, please click [here].
+For complete documentation, including a more extensive version of this document, please click [here].

 ------------------------------------------------------------------------